 - 13.1.1 Curriculum framework is important in setting the right direction for a Degree/ Diploma/Certificate program by the College, as it takes into account the type and quantum of knowledge necessary to be acquired by a student to qualify for a particular award in his/her chosen branch or specialization area. - 13.1.2 Besides, this also helps in assigning the credits for each course, sequencing the courses semester-wise and finally arriving at the total number of courses to be studied and the total number of credits to be earned by a student to fulfil the requirements for the conferment.
 The college takes into account the AICTE Model Curricula notified from time to time and follows them so as to be abreast of the national trends in this connection. - 13.1.3 At the time of graduation, the minimum expected skills in every graduate, for global acceptance is defined by National Board of Accreditation (NBA), through the Program Outcomes (POs).
 The POs are primarily developed through the curriculum, the Course Outcomes (COs) of various courses of the curriculum.
-Hence, the expected skills to be developed through the POs forms an important factor during curriculum design - 13.1.4 Another guiding factor for curriculum design is to ensure that it meets global standards, which are defined through the expectations and the competencies that need to be addressed for every engineering discipline through the Program Specific Criteria (PSC) recommendations by Accreditation Board for Engineering and Technology (ABET).
-This has to be addressed through the Core Courses of the curriculum as every graduate shall possess the expected core competency.
+Hence, the expected skills to be developed through the POs forms an important factor during curriculum design.